 If part of your job involves getting exposed to toxic chemicals, preventing inhalation or exposure to them might not always be possible.
 For that reason alone, you should seriously consider looking for a less dangerous occupation.
 After all, the last thing you want to happen is to end up with permanent burns, respiratory problems, or even develop diseases and cancers.

 4. You Snack on Unhealthy Food

 Handling toxic chemicals all the time is not the only way of getting toxins into your body.
-You can do so freely by ingesting unhealthy foods and it’s not unusual for people to eat snacks while they are doing their work.
+You can do so freely by ingesting unhealthy foods and it’s not unusual for people to snack while at work.
 Workers might feel hungry between meals and need something light to eat until their lunch breaks.
 Unfortunately, some people end up snacking on unhealthy food because of its availability.

 For example, your workplace might have many vending machines offering unhealthy processed food, perhaps even for free.
 The temptation to avoid these foods can be too great to resist, resulting in a damaging workplace habit.
 Therefore, you should be prepared and learn some techniques how to avoid snacking.

 6. Intense Stress Is Unavoidable

 Do you have an occupation where it felt rewarding at first, but now you almost dread going to work each day due to the intense stress it causes?
 If the answer’s yes, that stress can negatively impact your mental and physical health in a significant way.